 NorQuest International's Jumpstart Program is a booster for international students' success in the Canadian academic and cultural environment.
 Both new and current international students are welcome to join.
 Students will get support from many departments across the college, including NorQuest International, The Office of Student Judicial Affairs, The Learner Centre, the Students' Association, as well as NorQuest teachers and experts.
-Questions?
-Email jirehl.carlos@norquest.ca.

 Students who attend four out of six Jumpstart sessions will receive a Certificate of Completion, which will make you eligible to apply for the International Student Integrity Award (worth \$1000!).
 We host this program every Fall and Winter terms.

-You can check the dates on our Get Involved page towards August 2023 for the Fall 2023 Jumpstart schedule.
+Check out the Jumpstart schedule today!

 For more information, check out NorQuest's Scholarships, Bursaries & Awards.